8 Bone Broth Benefits + How To Use It To Improve Your Health

 How much do you need to reap bone broth benefits?
 For best results, Sara Gottfried, M.D., board-certified gynecologist, recommends 4 to 8 ounces of bone broth every day.

-Bone broth, which is made by simmering chicken, beef, or fish bones in water for several hours, is a rich source of collagen, amino acids, and other nutritious compounds that your diet may be lacking.
-These compounds may help keep your gut healthy, improve skin elasticity, reduce muscle and joint pain, and even prevent migraines.
+Bone broth, which is made by simmering chicken, beef, or fish bones in water for 12 to 24 hours, is a rich source of collagen, amino acids, and other nutritious compounds that your diet may be lacking.
+These compounds can help keep your gut healthy, improve skin elasticity, reduce muscle and joint pain, and even prevent migraines.
 While you can sip warm bone broth or use it as a base for soup, you can also get creative by adding it to smoothies and savory dishes, like mashed cauliflower and sautéed veggies.